-Schools, farmers markets, ODHS SSP offices, Head Starts, food banks, senior centers and community organizations FFY 2023 \$748,676 in grants amplified Oregon SNAP-Ed's work: Oregon Department of Education, Oregon Department of Agriculture, Coordinated Care Organizations, health care organizations, foundations and other community organizations FFY 2023 grade 3-5 increased time in moderate to vigorous physical activity grade 9-12 increase in ariety of increased time in onsumed moderate to vigorous physical activity Based on participant self-reporting on pre- vs. post-surveys following direct education series.
-Partnering with Farmers in Marion, Polk and Yamhill Counties Teachers in grades 2-3 at schools in Marion, Polk and Yamhill Counties have been participating in a SNAP-Ed program for the past four years that combines classroom lessons using the Growing Healthy Kids curriculum and connections with local farms.
+Schools, farmers markets, ODHS SSP offices, Head Starts, food banks, senior centers and community organizations FFY 2023 \$748,676 in grants amplified Oregon SNAP-Ed's work: Oregon Department of Education, Oregon Department of Agriculture, Coordinated Care Organizations, health care organizations, foundations and other community organizations FFY 2023 SNAP-Ed Supports Behavior Change Outcomes from FFY 2023 SCHOOL grade 3-5 increased time in moderate to vigorous physical activity moderate to vigorous physical activity Based on participant self-reporting on pre- vs. post-surveys following direct education series.
+35% increased confidence in ability to cook healthy foods on a budget grade 9-12 increase in fruit consumption Partnering with Farmers in Marion, Polk and Yamhill Counties Teachers in grades 2-3 at schools in Marion, Polk and Yamhill Counties have been participating in a SNAP-Ed program for the past four years that combines classroom lessons using the Growing Healthy Kids curriculum and connections with local farms.
 In this program, teachers led the educational series with support from SNAP-Ed staff.
 Each week, for seven weeks, teachers receive a toolkit of educational materials and recorded video lessons that they deliver in the classrooms.
 Educational materials are available in English and Spanish.
-By partnering with Farmer Eden of Lucky Crow Farm and other local farms, students tasted
+By partnering with Farmer Eden of Lucky Crow Farm and other local farms, students tasted the fruit and vegetables they were learning about in the lessons and learned about foods being grown by farmers in their communities.
+This was funded by Oregon SNAP-Ed, Oregon Department of Education Farm to School funds, and the Healthy Communities Grant from Pacific Source.
+Funded by USDA's Supplemental Nutrition Assistance Program - SNAP.
+OSU Extension Service prohibits discrimination in all its programs, services, activities and materials.
+This institution is an Equal Opportunity Provider.